How to Write a Vacation Request Email (+ Tips & Examples)

 What is a vacation request email?

-Similarly, company policy dictates whether the employer will ask the employee to mention the reason for their vacation, like visiting friends or relatives — or some other reason.
+Similarly, company vacation policy dictates whether the employer will ask the employee to mention the reason for their vacation, like visiting friends or relatives — or some other reason.

-On a similar note, learning to say “no” to your boss is one of the most critical skills at work, but few ever master it.
 Explore the do’s and don’ts of saying no to others in the workplace in this blog post:

 What are the key elements of a vacation request email?

-key elements of vacation request email
+Key elements of vacation request email

 How to write a vacation request email

 Writing to request time off is a skill we need to master sooner or later.
+A standardized process provides managers and HR professionals with the necessary information upfront, which minimizes back-and-forth communication.

 To show your boss how much effort you put into your work, send them an email with your biggest achievements.
 Learn how to do that in our detailed guide: